Welcome to a huge range of plant-based skin care from Green People!

 What is plant-based skin care?
 Is it the same as vegan skin care?
 Is it organic?
-Here we reveal everything you need to know about plant-based beauty products.
+Here we reveal everything you need to know about plant-based beauty products and introduce our range.

 Some cosmetics, such as soap and lipstick, have been traditionally made using animal content such as tallow or cochineal beetles.
 Instead of using animal-derived ingredients, plant-based beauty and grooming products use blends of botanical ingredients to support and nourish the skin.